 Feelings of depression, anxiety, or worry are normal when prostate cancer is a part of your life.
 Some men are affected more than others.
 But everyone can benefit from help and support from other people, whether friends and family, religious groups, support groups, professional counselors, or others.

 Prostate cancer treatment can often affect sexual function.
 Learning to be comfortable with your body during and after prostate cancer treatment is a personal journey, one that is different for everyone.
 Information and support can help you cope with these changes over time.
-Learn more in Sexuality for the Man With Cancer.
+Learn more in Sex and the Man With Cancer.